ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

     Where

-    * `PlanID` is the resource plan ID of your LogDNA instance.
+    * `PlanID` is the resource plan ID of your logging instance.

     * `InstanceName` is the name of the instance that you want to turn off from collecting platform logs.